 By far the most common grounds for challenging / setting aside the statutory demand are that there the debt is disputed on ‘substantial grounds’ or that there is a set-off or counterclaim that equals or exceeds the value of the debt.

 If there is a real dispute as to whether the debt is owing, pursuing the ‘debtor’ through the bankruptcy courts is not appropriate.

 In this situation, the ‘creditor’ should pursue the debtor through the ordinary courts.

-In the current circumstances we find ourselves in, with the lockdown due to coronavirus (covid-19) threatening livelihoods and affecting the financial resilience of businesses and individuals alike, it is important, arguably more than ever, to ensure that the appropriate steps are taken when pursuing or defending a claim to money owing.
+In the current circumstances we find ourselves in, with coronavirus (covid-19) threatening livelihoods and affecting the financial resilience of businesses and individuals alike, it is important, arguably more than ever, to ensure that the appropriate steps are taken when pursuing or defending a claim to money owing.